burevestnik-png/computer-professional-basics/README.md

 # opd

-This repository contains laboratory work on the basics of professional activity, performed by a student of ITMO group P3113 Kulinich Yaroslav
+This repository contains laboratory work on the computer professional basics, performed by a student of ITMO group P3113 Kulinich Yaroslav